 It may be fashionable to wear those skinny jeans and other tight clothing, but those types of clothing are definitely not healthy for your body.
 Clothing that is too tight will cut off the circulation and the natural flow of blood through your veins.
 Avoid all types of tight clothing, including leggings, panty hose and other undergarments.
 Do not wear belts or uncomfortably tight waist bands as they will cut off blood flow to your main artery that carries the blood in your legs back to your heart.
 You can tell if your clothes feel uncomfortable, so don’t let outside opinions or influences tempt you to wear clothing that does not support your own health.
 Wear flat shoes with just a small heel that will allow better flexing of your calf muscles.

 As with all health concerns, the habits of smoking and regular alcohol use will increase your risk of varicose veins.
-Nicotine from smoking can cause your arteries to narrow and harden making it more difficult for your blood to flow freely.
+Nicotine from smoking and vaping can cause your arteries to narrow and harden making it more difficult for your blood to flow freely.
 In addition, chemicals and toxins present in tobacco may cause thickening of your blood and reduce your oxygen possibly leading to blood clots.
 Drinking alcohol increases your heart rate and blood pressure which can lead to circulation problems.

 As with all herbs, food, and exercise be sure to consult your doctor, especially if you are pregnant.

 - Can Varicose Veins go away without Treatment